mardambey/mypipe/README.md

 used to create a system of fan-in data flow from several MySQL servers to other data sources such as Hadoop, Cassandra, Kafka, or other MySQL servers.
 They can also be used to update or flush caches.

+## Usage

+Look at `mypipe-runner/src/main/resources/application.conf` for a quick example on how to configure mypipe to slurp a binlog from a MySQL server then uses the stdout producer to display it to standard out and the Cassandra producer with some mappings (found in `mypipe-samples/src/main/scala/mypipe/samples/mappings/CassandraMappings.scala`) to transform the MySQL row data into Cassandra batch mutations affecting several column families.

+## Tests

+In order to run the tests you need to configure `test.conf` with proper MySQL values.
+You should also make sure there you have a database called `mypipe` with the following credentials:

+    GRANT REPLICATION SLAVE, REPLICATION CLIENT ON *.* TO 'mypipe'@'%' IDENTIFIED BY 'mypipe' GRANT ALL PRIVILEGES ON `mypipe`.* TO 'mypipe'@'%'

+The database must also have binary logging enabled in `row` format.